eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 ARF v1.8:

 #### Requirement 1
-The Schema Provider for a PID or Attestation Rulebook SHALL indicate if re-issuance SHALL be supported for a specific PID or attestation.
+The Schema Provider for a PID or Attestation Rulebook SHALL indicate if the Attestation Provider SHALL support re-issuance  for a specific PID or attestation.

 #### Requirement 2
-The Schema Provider for a PID or Attestation Rulebook SHALL indicate if batch issuance SHALL be supported for a specific PID or attestation.
-It SHALL also define if batch issuance SHALL or MAY be used.
+The Schema Provider for a PID or Attestation Rulebook SHALL indicate if the Attestation Provider SHALL support batch issuance for a specific PID or attestation.

 #### Requirement 3
-A Wallet Provider SHALL ensure that its Wallet Solution  provides support for PID and attestation batch issuance (probably not required due to ISSU_01, ISSUE_04)
+During first-time issuance of a PID or attestation that supports re-issuance, PID Provider or Attestation Provider SHALL ensure that each Access Token is accompanied with a corresponding Refresh Token

 #### Requirement 4
-A Wallet Provider SHALL ensure that its Wallet Solution  provides support for PID and attestation re-issuance (probably not required due to ISSU_01)
+A Wallet Provider SHALL ensure that its Wallet Solution uses Refresh Tokens for requesting the re-issuance of the PID or attestation.

 #### Requirement 5
-During first-time issuance of a PID or attestation that supports re-issuance, PID Provider or Attestation Provider SHALL ensure that each Access Token is accompanied with a corresponding Refresh Token
+A Wallet Provider SHALL ensure that its Wallet Solution receives User consent to complete a re-issuance process that results in a change in the attribute value of the re-issued PID or attestation.

 #### Requirement 6
-A Wallet Provider SHALL ensure that its Wallet Solution uses Refresh Tokens for requesting the re-issuance of the PID or attestation.
+A Wallet Provider SHALL ensure that its Wallet Solution supports first time PID or attestation batch issuance with at most one User authentication.

 #### Requirement 7
-A Wallet Provider SHALL ensure that its Wallet Solution logs re-issuance events providing a clear indication of the process outcome.

-#### Requirement 8
-A Wallet Provider SHALL ensure that its Wallet Solution offers Users the option to disable re-issuance providing a clear warning about the implications of this action.

-#### Requirement 9
-A Wallet Provider SHALL ensure that its Wallet Solution  offers Users the option to receive notifications about events related the re-issuance of an attestation.

-#### Requirement 10
-A Wallet Provider SHALL ensure that its Wallet Solution receives User consent to complete a re-issuance process that results in a change in the attribute value of the re-issued PID or attestation.
+A Wallet Provider SHALL ensure that its Wallet Solution after successful re-issuance of a PID or attestation, deletes the existing PID or attestation, meaning the one that the re-issued PID or attestation intends to replace

-#### Requirement 11
-A Wallet Provider SHALL ensure that its Wallet Solution supports first time PID or attestation batch issuance with at most one User authentication.

 ### 5.2 High-Level Requirements to be changed